-If there is no custody order enforced, a parent may relocate with their child as they see fit, without having to inform the court.
+If there is no custody order enforced, a parent may relocate with their minor as they see fit, without having to inform the court.
 This will not be considered parental kidnapping as the court has not assigned custody to either parent.

-To increase the chances of winning the relocation case, a parent should review the case from the judge’s point of view.
+To increase the chances of winning the relocation case, a caretaker should review the case from the judge’s point of view.
 In this way, they can prepare for any questions asked, or proof required by the judge to help him/her come to a decision.

 Factors Considered by the Court in Virginia